British-era Patna SDO Office building in collectorate campus demolished | Law-Order

 British-era Patna SDO Office building in collectorate campus demolished

-A British-era building used by the citys sub-divisional officer SDO was on Tuesday demolished as the last of the landmarks that were part of the historic Patna Collectorate complex was consigned to history.In the morning, passers-by watched as a bulldozer clawed down the single-storey elongated building, a few days after workers had removed its old louvred doors and windows.The building was located in an eastern corner of the sprawling 12-acre campus of the centuries-old Patna Collectorate, where a redevelopment project is currently underway.It was endowed with arcaded corridors and housed the office of the Patna Sadar Division SDO.
+A British-era building that housed the administrative wing of the citys sub-divisional officer SDO was on Tuesday demolished as the last of the landmarks that were part of the historic Patna Collectorate complex was consigned to history.In the morning, passers-by watched as a bulldozer clawed down the single-storey elongated building, a few days after workers had removed its old louvred doors and windows.The Patna Sadar SDO Office was operating in the British-era building until recently.It was shifted to the Transit Hostel near Income Tax Golamber on Beer Chand Patel Marg around August 24.

 - Country: